LeighCurran/AuroraPlusHA/README.md

 The easiest way to get a fresh token is to use [this page](https://shtrom.github.io/AuroraPlus/)).
-Follow the instructions to login to AuroraPlus and provide the URL of the error page to obtain an `id_token` suitable to bootstrap authentication in HA.
+Follow the instructions to login to AuroraPlus and provide the URL of the error page to obtain a `token` suitable to bootstrap authentication in HA.
+It should be a full JSON payload.

 If you'd prefer not to trust a random page on the web with your AuroraPlus credentials, you can also obtain the token locally.
 On any machine able to run